xiaolin20622/Gemini-Next-Web/README.md

 ## Getting Started
 First of all，you need to obtain the API Key from google aistudio https://aistudio.google.com

-Please pay attention to the network environment, the network environment licensed by Gemini will not be available
+Please pay attention to the network environment.
+Non-Gemini authorized network environments will not be available.

 #### - Vercel one-click deployment